smartergiving/irs-990-fetch/README.md

 `ulimit -n 2048 && mongod --dbpath ./data/db/`
 `ulimit -n 2048 && node combined`

 *Note: The IRS no longer offers a single index for all filings.
-Thus, each script must be run once for each year (e.g. [toggle the year](https://github.com/smartergiving/irs-990-fetch/blob/master/fetch.js#L10)). *
+Thus, each script must be run once for each year (e.g. [toggle the year](https://github.com/smartergiving/irs-990-fetch/blob/master/fetch.js#L10)).*

 ## Troubleshooting

 See `troubleshoot.js` to log memory usage and toggle between using the npm request-promise package and the AWS JavaScript SDK.

+## Experiments

+Testing out Google Cloud functions (see `gcf_http` folder) - first up is a simple script to check for updates.

 ## Credits